ameijers/mixed-reality/mrtk-unity/contributing/contributing.md

 ---
-title: CONTRIBUTING
+title: Contributing
-description:  Community contributing to MRTK.
+description: How to Contribute to the Mixed Reality Toolkit
 author: polar-kev
 ms.author: kesemple
 ms.date: 01/12/2021